Sarthakcyber/X-O-Battle/README.md

 - Placing Xs and Os in the correct cells
 - Checking for win conditions or a tie
 - Resetting the game state for a new round

+- You can access the site -- https://xanobattle.tiiny.site/